-Prior to August 1914 the nations of the world lived on a volcano.
+Prior to August 1914, the nations of the world lived on a volcano.
 Violent eruptions from time to time gave warning of the cataclysm to come, but the diplomats and statesmen managed to localize the outbreaks, and the masses, slightly aroused, sank back into their accustomed lethargy with doubts and misgivings, and the subterranean fires continued to smoulder.
-Surely, the people reasoned, no one would be so mad as to precipitate a world war!

-Besides, they [Many] trusted blindly-some in their statesmen, some in the cohesive power of Christianity, their common religion, and some in the growing strength of the international socialist movement.
-Had not the German Social Democracy exchanged dramatic telegrams with the French Socialist Party, each pledging itself not to fight in case their governments declared war on each other!
+Many trusted blindly - some in their statesmen, some in the cohesive power of Christianity, their common religion, and some in the growing strength of the international Socialist movement.
+Had not the German Social-Democracy exchanged dramatic telegrams with the French Socialist Party, each pledging itself not to fight in case their governments declared war on each other!
 A general strike of workers led by these determined Socialists would quickly bring the governments to their senses!

-So the workers reasoned, until the thunder clap of Sarajevo and Austria's ultimatum to Serbia.
+So the workers reasoned, until the thunderclap of Sarajevo and Austria's ultimatum to Serbia.
 Then, suddenly, the storm broke.
 Mobilization everywhere.
-[Everywhere] Declarations of war.
+Everywhere declarations of war.
 In three or four days Europe was in arms.

 The present structure of society - Capitalism - with its pretensions to democracy on the one hand, and its commercial rivalries, armament rings, and standing armies on the other, all based on the exploitation of the working class and the division of the loot, was cast into the furnace of the war.
-Two things only could issue from the flames: either international capitalist control, through a League of Nations, or Social Revolution and the Dictatorship of the Proletariat.
+Two things only could issue forth: either international capitalist control, through a League of Nations, or Social Revolution and the Dictatorship of the Proletariat.
 Both of these forms are today contending for world power.

-The Social Democracies of Europe, unable [or unwilling] to meet the crisis, were themselves hurled into the conflagration, to be tempered and consumed by it.
+The Social Democracies of Europe, unable or unwilling to meet the crisis, were themselves hurled into the conflagration, to be tempered and consumed by it.